farirpgs/fari-app/lib/srds/fate-core.md

 Either two current issues (for a story solely about trying to make the world a better place), two impending issues (for a story about striving to save people from threats), or one of each.
 The latter option is common in fiction: think about the stalwart heroes who work against some impending doom while already discontent with the world around them.

-#### CHANGING THE NUMBER OF ISSUES
+> #### Changing the number of issues
+>

-Of course, you don’t have to use the default number of two issues if you don’t want to—one or three also works, but it will change the resulting game a bit.
+> Of course, you don’t have to use the default number of two issues if you don’t want to—one or three also works, but it will change the resulting game a bit.
 A game with one issue will revolve around just that issue—a quest to rid a city of evil, or to stop evil from happening.
 A game with three will show off a busy world, one where the characters’ resources are strained against multiple fronts.
 If you think you need to focus down or expand the scope of your game, talk it over with the group and start by tweaking the number of issues to best fit what you’re after.

-{Insert description of example players discussing the issues in their campaign}
+> The group thinks about the sort of problems they want to deal with in the world.
+Ryan immediately says “organized crime,” and they flesh that out a little.
+They come up with the idea of “The Scar Triad,” a group of thugs who are known for thievery, extortion, and other nasty things that the world could do without.
+This is clearly a current issue.
+>
+> Lily wants the story to also be about something on the verge of happening, something Really Bad.
+They come up with an impending issue: a vile cult that seeks to summon something horrible into the world (which means they’re also saying that their setting includes horrible, Lovecraft-inspired things).
+Lenny calls it “The Doom that Is to Come,” and Ryan really likes this idea because it gives his bookish character a hook into things going on in the world.

 #### Making the Issues into Aspects

 As we said earlier, issues are aspects.
 Turn the ideas you have into aspects that you could conceivably use at different times in the story (often as compels to the protagonists or as invocations for foes, but clever players will always find other uses for aspects).
 Write them down, and then if you need to add a little bit to remember the context or some details, write those down alongside the aspects.

-{Description of sample players doing this}
+> Amanda writes down The Scar Triad and The Doom that Is to Come as two game aspects.
+She notes down next to The Scar Triad, “They’re into racketeering and other nasty stuff.”
+And with The Doom that Is to Come, “Led by the Cult of Tranquility.”

 If you’re new to making aspects, hold off on this for now.
 You’ll get quite a bit of practice making aspects for your characters.
 Once you’re done with character creation, turn these issue ideas into aspects.

-#### CHANGING ISSUES IN PLAY
+> #### Changing Issues in Play
+>

-The Long Game chapter will talk about this in detail, but issues can change as the game progresses.
+> The Long Game chapter will talk about this in detail, but issues can change as the game progresses.
 Sometimes, the issue evolves into something new.
 Sometimes, the characters will successfully fight against it, and it’ll be gone.
 And sometimes, new issues will emerge.
 So the ones you make are just what you’re starting off with.

 #### Drilling Down